Terms of Service

 4.7 Where set out in the Order Form, Upmail, or its third parties, will provide the Support Services and/or Other Services, including any integration activities for the Tool with the Client’s systems or software, customisations, configurations or branding as set out in the Order Form.
 Other Services shall incur Service Fees.

 5.1 In consideration of the provision of the Tool and (if applicable) any Support Services or Other Services, the Client shall pay the Fees in accordance with the provisions of this clause 5.
-All Fees shall be payable in pounds sterling (£).
+All Fees shall be payable in pounds sterling (£) or otherwise stated.
 Fees shall be non-refundable unless stated to the contrary in these Terms.
 The Client shall pay all invoices to a bank account nominated in writing by Upmail or by credit card through Upmail’s website.